nextcloud/documentation/admin_manual/installation/installation_windows.rst

 ..
 You can make some pretty good educated guesses on the type of install needed for ownCloud. %% That's not really useful, clarify!

-Take particular note of your MySQL password, as the user name **root** and the password you select will be necessary alter on in the ownCloud installation.
+Take particular note of your MySQL password, as the user name **root** and the password you select will be necessary later on in the ownCloud installation.
 As an aside, this link is an excellent resource for questions on how to configure your MySQL instance, and also to configure PHP to work with MySQL.
 This, however, is not strictly necessary as much of this is handled when